Main DOJ Referral Line: 503-378-4400

 Michael Kron, Special Counsel to the Attorney General

 Michael serves as special counsel to the Attorney General.
 He advises the Attorney General on a variety of legal issues.
 Previously, Michael practiced law in Juneau, Alaska with a focus on education and civil defense, and was a regular contributor to the Juneau public radio station.
 Michael graduated from the University of Oregon magna cum laude and received a J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar and awarded a Hamilton Fellowship.
 Michael also holds a M.A. in English literature from New York University.

-Kamala Shugar, Special Counsel to the Attorney General
+Kaylie Klein, Special Counsel to the Attorney General

 Kaylie serves as Special Counsel to Attorney General Rosenblum.
 She is committed to delivering first-rate legal services to Oregon’s state government officials, agencies, boards, and commissions, empowering them to provide the critical services Oregonians need across the state.
 With a specialty practice in energy and administrative law, Kaylie counsels the Attorney General on environmental, natural resource, and climate matters—defending state agency programs and coordinating multistate Attorney General lawsuits that protect our land, air, and water.

 In addition to this work, Kaylie’s responsibilities involve a significant amount of legal and policy advice responding to public health crises: from the state’s COVID-19 pandemic response, to shoring up reproductive rights access and protections following Dobbs, to spearheading the AG’s statewide opioid/fentanyl response.
 Other areas in Kaylie’s portfolio include tribal relations, criminal justice reform, voting and election education, ballot title work, and more.